mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 When thinking about tackling missing data, I first inspect what variables are affected by them, and think what the caused these missing values.
 They could be the result of:
 1. being a value in itself,
-2. a systematic failure in the storage or
+2. a systematic failure in the storage or retrieval (Missing Not at Random MNAR) or
-3. a random registration errors.
+3. a random registration errors (Missing Completely at Random MAR).

 Each of these posibilities needs its own solution.
 In the first case you recode the missings to a corresponding 'not there' value.
 In the second case of systemic failure, I would consider discarding the observations.
 In case of the third option, random errors, I'd follow the steps layed out in this tutorial.
 Several missing value guessing methods will be used.